-A NAPPC AND POLLINATOR PARTNERSHIPTM PUBLICATION
+A NAPPC AND POLLINATOR PARTNERSHIP PUBLICATION

 This guide was funded by the National Fish and Wildlife Foundation, the C.S.
-Fund, the Plant Conservation Alliance, the U.S. Forest Service, and the Bureau of Land Management with oversight by the Pollinator PartnershipTM (www.pollinator.org), in support of the North American Pollinator Protection Campaign (NAPPC-www.nappc.org).
+Fund, the Plant Conservation Alliance, the U.S. Forest Service, and the Bureau of Land Management with oversight by Pollinator Partnership (pollinator.org), in support of the North American Pollinator Protection Campaign (NAPPC-nappc.org).